 When the Europeans arrived on the islands, they introduced various ingredients like wheat, beef, garlic, and onion.
 Curry dishes are also popular in the Caribbean, which is also an introduction of Indians to the local cuisine using a spice called curry.

 Underwater National Park in St. John – If you love to snorkel, then you should definitely check out the underwater trail off the coast of St. John (one of the main islands in USVI).
 This snorkeling trail is suited for all levels of swimmers.

-Virgin Islands National Park – This nationalpark comprises up to 60 percent of St. John island, as well as Hassel Island.
+Virgin Islands National Park – This national park comprises up to 60 percent of St. John island, as well as Hassel Island.
 It is a popular destination for those who like to do snorkeling and scuba diving.
 You can also take hikes along the trail to the tropical rainforest in the US Virgin Islands.
-The Trunk Bay is one of the most popular attractions within the protected national park area.
+Trunk Bay is one of the most popular attractions within the protected national park area.

 Blackbeard’s Castle – This is just one of five historical landmarks in the US Virgin Islands.
-This castle is located at the island of St. Thomas.
+This castle is located on the island of St. Thomas.
 It was built for by the Danish invaders in 1679 to protect Fort Christian and the harbor.
 The castle was originally named Skytsborg Tower.

 Christiansted National Historic Site – This historic landmark serves to commemorate the urban colonial development in the archipelago.
 Christiansted is made up of 18th and 19th-century structures and is located at Christiansted.
 The site is currently managed by the US National Park Service.